 - Federal Golf Club construction of apartments

-“When are they going to develop the roads and infrastructure to deal with the impact of development,” Dr Wright said.
+“When are they going to develop the roads and infrastructure to deal with the impact of development,” Dr Wilson said.

 He said there does not seem to be any connection between the individual developments and the capacities of the roads to deal with the traffic that they’ll generate.